 Waking up and realising you’ve leaked is not a great feeling.
 If you have woken up to a leak, don't panic.
 Make sure you read our guide to cleaning blood off your mattress.

 Encourage a stress-free sleep by wearing period care that’s designed to be comfortable and leak-proof.
-Some like to stick to organic cotton pads, they're soft, breathable & what they're used to.
+Some like to stick to pads, they're soft, breathable & what they're used to.
 Others love wearing their Mooncup, it's safe for up to 8 hours and is ideal for sleeping.
 However, if you’ve got a particularly heavy flow we advise popping on a pad too, just in case.

-If you’re not into an insertion method, we also have our reusable period pants.
+If you’re not into an insertion method, we also have our period pants.
 Soft, absorbent and super comfy, they’re the ultimate nighttime period product.
-Working like a dream, they work just like your normal underwear but absorb up to 4 tampons worth of fluid.
+Working like a dream, they work just like your normal underwear but absorb up to 10 tampons worth of fluid.
 As they can be worn for up to 10 hours, they’re ideal for those long menstrual nights.

 Remember, many of us put up with period pain when we shouldn't.
 If you're continuously suffering & can't find a method to help alleviate the symptoms, it's worth seeking a doctor's advice and ensure that there is nothing more serious at play.